F5Networks/f5-ci-docs/docs/openshift/kctlr-openshift-app-install.rst

 Use a `Deployment`_ to install the |octlr-long|.

-If you use `helm`_ you can use the `f5-bigip-ctlr chart`_ to create the and manage the resources below.
+If you use `helm`_, you can use the `f5-bigip-ctlr chart`_ to create and manage the resources below.

 .. attention::